Plane safely lands after pilot threatened to crash into Mississippi Walmart | Politics

 Plane safely lands after pilot threatened to crash into Mississippi Walmart

+"Thankful the situation has been resolved and that no one was injured," Reeves said on Twitter.
+The Daily Journal, citing multiple sources, said the plane was down in Ashland, a sparsely populated part of Mississippi, and the pilot was still alive.

-The pilot of a small plane who threatened to intentionally crash into a Walmart in Mississippi has landed in a field, local media reported on Saturday.
+The pilot of a small plane who threatened to intentionally crash into a Walmart in Mississippi has landed without any injuries, Governor Tate Reeves said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)